Atlanta Nabisco Bakery To Close After 80 Years, Cutting 400 Jobs

 Guzzinati says salaried employees will get a severance and other benefits, and they’ll meet with unions representing hourly employees to discuss their transitions.
 “It is certainly something that we con’t take lightly.
 Thursday was a difficult day both for the company and for employees,” she said.
 “We are committed to supporting any employees who are affected by this.”

-The company said in a statement:RELATED: Raffensperger’s Office Launches Probe Into Trump Phone Call
+The company said in a statement:RELATED: Super Bowl Clean-Up Underway In Downtown Tampa

 Mondelēz International (Nasdaq: MDLZ) today announced that it will be closing its Fair Lawn, NJ and Atlanta, GA biscuit bakeries later this year.
 The decision comes as the company further focuses its U.S. biscuit manufacturing footprint to better meet changing consumer needs and growth opportunities.
 The company will focus its U.S. biscuit operations on strategically-located owned-and-operated bakeries on the East Coast, Midwest and West Coast of the United States – in Richmond, VA, Chicago/Naperville, IL, and Portland, OR.
 These owned-and- operated sites will be further supported by U.S.-based external manufacturing, which has been an important part of the Company’s U.S. biscuit manufacturing network for many decades.